 Limestone Bancorp (LMST) Gets a Buy Rating from Raymond James

-In a report released today, Daniel Tamayo from Raymond James maintained a Buy rating on Limestone Bancorp (LMST).
-The company’s shares closed last Wednesday at $15.60.
+In a report released today, Daniel Tamayo from Raymond James reiterated a Buy rating on Limestone Bancorp (LMST), with a price target of $18.00.
+The company’s shares closed last Tuesday at $15.75.

-The the analyst consensus on Limestone Bancorp is currently a Moderate Buy rating.
+Currently, the analyst consensus on Limestone Bancorp is a Moderate Buy with an average price target of $18.00.

 See today’s analyst top recommended stocks >>